bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 [[ Editor's note: this basic capability is to allow for both step-up authorization and downscoped authorization, but by explicitly creating a new request and not modifying an existing one.
-What's the best guidance for how an AS should process this? ]]
+What's the best guidance for how an AS should process this?
+What are the use cases that help differentiate this from modification of an existing request? ]]

 ## Requesting OpenID Connect Claims {#request-oidc-claims}